trimble-oss/devguide/content/innersource/project-tracking.md

 ## Guidelines for Project Owner

-The owner should create an **_Epic_** on a Jira project related to this with a label **trimble-innersource**.
+The owner should create an **_Epic_** on a Jira project or equivalent issue management system with a label **trimble-innersource**.
 This Epic will be used to create tasks when someone finds any issues in this project or has improvement suggestions.

 ## Guidelines for Issue Reporters